radvin1378/Pollution-Analyser/README.md

 # Pollution-Analyser

 This is a simple embedded system design for detecting dust level in the air using 8051.
-The system continously monitors the dust level concenteration and updates the level of dust concenteration every 10 seconds (i.e. sample time).
+The system continously monitors the dust level concenteration and updates it every 10 seconds (i.e. sample time).

 ### Components Used: